realityforge/gwt-cache-filter/README.md

 </dependency>
 ```

 This will apply a filter across your entire application.
-Sometimes you will want to
+Almost always you will want
-restrict the filter so that it only covers the gwt part of the application in which
+to restrict the filter so that it only covers the gwt part of the application in which
 case you should add the following snippet to web.xml;

 ```xml